shi/quickstart-shi-crpm/README.md

 1. Wait for the above stacks to finish being created.
 2. In the [AWS Console](https://aws.amazon.com/console), open the new [AWS Cloud9](https://aws.amazon.com/cloud9) environment named **quick-start-ide**.
 3. In **quick-start-ide**, try changing some property value in some *props.yaml* file inside *quickstart-shi-crpm/infra/*.
-4. Commit the change and push it to CodeCommit to kick off the AWS CodePipeline named **quick-start**.
+4. On the command line, commit the change and push it to AWS CodeCommit to kick off the AWS CodePipeline named **quick-start**.

     ```
     git add .
     git commit -m "Try changing a property to test the infrastructure pipeline"
     git push
     ```
+5.

 ## Terminate Stacks